rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/migrating-images.md

 - WebAssembly workload support
 - Alignment with the container ecosystem's direction

 After migrating images to the snapshotter, delete the remaining data in the classic storage as described above.
-With no data in the classic driver, the `auto` setting will select the containerd snapshotter.
+With no data in the classic storage driver, the `auto` setting will select the containerd snapshotter.